simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 `x.grp.del` message is sent to all members by the member who deletes the group.
 Clients who received this message SHOULD keep a local copy of the deleted group, until it is deleted by the user.
 This message MUST only be sent by members with `owner` role.
 Receiving clients MUST ignore this message if it is received from member other than with `owner` role.

 `x.grp.info` message is sent to all members by the member who updated group profile.
 Only group owners can update group profiles.
 Clients MAY implement some conflict resolution strategy - it is currently not implemented by SimpleX Chat client.
 This message MUST only be sent by members with `owner` role.
 Receiving clients MUST ignore this message if it is received from member other than with `owner` role.

+`x.grp.direct.inv` message is sent to a group member to propose establishing a direct connection between members, thus creating a contact with another member.

+`x.grp.msg.forward` message is sent by inviting member to forward messages between introduced members, while they are connecting.

 ## Sub-protocol for WebRTC audio/video calls